vaishnavisamboji/US-Honey-Production-Data-Visualization/README.md

 ### Key Insights
 1. **Honey Prices Are Skyrocketing**: Since 1995, the price of honey has tripled, showing that demand is going up.
 Even after accounting for inflation, prices have increased by 87%.
-2. **Production Is Slowing Down**: Despite rising prices, honey production and colony yields are actually decreasing, which might be a sign of supply issues.
+2. **Production Is Slowing Down**: Despite rising prices, honey production and colony yields are decreasing, which might be a sign of supply issues.
 3. **Some States Are Better Than Others**: States like North Dakota and South Dakota have produced a ton of honey over the years, while places like Oklahoma have remained low producers.
 4. **Best States for Honey Farmers**: We created a new metric called "Average Monetary Yield from One Colony."
 It combines honey yield and price to find the best states for honey production.
 Spoiler: Virginia is a great spot for honey farming!

 ### Visualizations and Dashboards
-With **Power BI**, we built some really helpful dashboards to show:
+With **Power BI**, we built some helpful dashboards to show:
 - **Overall Trends**: A look at how prices, production, and honey stocks have changed nationwide.
 - **State-Level Trends**: A breakdown of how each state has performed in honey production and yield over time.
 - **Prescriptive Analysis**: A dashboard that shows the best states to maximize honey farming profits based on our new metric.